 And I would also go further: end clients sticking with manual processes rather than going digital are endorsing non compliant and non sustainable supply chain practices.

-Head over to deep.stream to request access and see what fresh new enterprise technology tastes like.
+Request access and see what fresh new enterprise technology tastes like:

 *I do not think that this is actually common practice.